What is HPV?

 Often, people never know they have HPV and may pass it to a partner without realizing it.
-There is no treatment or cure for HPV infection, though warts caused by HPV can be treated.
+There is no treatment or cure for HPV infection, though warts and cancers caused by HPV can be treated.

 How is HPV connected to Cancer?

 Many people have HPV and can fight it off.
 However, sometimes it can linger and cause cells to change and cancer develops.
 HPV is connected to many cancers, including cancers of the cervix, throat/tongue, penis, and anus.